 of public policy, and becomes a public Act if it is enacted.

 not yet in force

-This refers to an Act or Regulation (or part of one) that has been enacted or made but that has not yet come into force because its commencement date is in the future.
+This refers to an Act or Legislative Instrument (or part of one) that has been enacted or made but that has not yet come into force because its commencement date is in the future.

 Parliament is New Zealand's principal law-making body.
 It has full power to make laws that apply to anyone in New Zealand.
 Parliament is made

 up of the House of Representatives and the Sovereign (represented in New Zealand by the Governor-General).
 For more information, see the New Zealand Parliament website.

 Parliamentary Counsel Office/Te Tari Tohutohu Pāremata

 New Zealand's Parliamentary Counsel Office (PCO) is responsible for drafting and publishing most of New Zealand's legislation.

 The Parliamentary Counsel Office provides and maintains this website.
 For more information, see the

 Principal Act (as opposed to an amendment Act) refers to an Act that deals with a particular topic and whose main job is not to amend another Act.